link5478/QuickQuiz/README.md

 Copyright disclaimers

-We at Group 9 declare that we do not in any way own the content within the boostrap-3.3.7-dist folder nor its associated file in the JQuery folder.
+We, Group 9, declare that we do not in any way own the content within the boostrap-3.3.7-dist folder nor its associated file in the JQuery folder.
 These are both owned by their respective creators and with permission from their webpage, we simply use them to make the webpage look a little bit nicer.
 Website: http://getbootstrap.com/
 copyright notice can by found in footer, states: "Code licensed MIT, docs CC BY 3.0."